 We would be grateful if you would bring any damaged material to our attention so that we can arrange for repairs.

-When you finish with your materials, please return them to the reference desk.
+When you finish with your materials, please notify staff at the reference desk.

 Retrievals and photocopies will not be made after 4 p.m. and are always contingent on staffing levels.
 For this reason, it is advisable to call in advance of your visit.